bradfitz/android-squeezer/HACKING.md

 *   When those branches are complete and ready for release they are merged on `develop`.

-*   New releases are prepared by merging `develop` to `master`, and creating a release branch from there.
+*   New releases are prepared by creating a release branch from `develop` and working there, before merging changes from the release back to `develop` and `master`.

 Starting work
 -------------